Robotic Gas Source Localization with Probabilistic Mapping and Online Dispersion Simulation: State of the Art

 \section{State of the Art}

 In this section, we will first give a broad overview of the GSL methods proposed in the past, and then discuss in more detail methods that are directly related to our proposal.
+For a more general review of the state of the art, see~\cite{francisGasSourceLocalization2022a,lewisComprehensiveReviewPlume2021}.